greiginsydney/Intervalometerator/docs/step4-setup-upload-options.md

 # Setup upload options

-The intvlm8r provides four methods to automatically upload images off the Raspberry Pi:
+The intvlm8r provides five methods to automatically upload images off the Raspberry Pi.
+FTP is baked into the Pi by default, however the others require you to install extra software components.

+The setup steps on this page require you to have already installed the required components.
+See [step1-setup-the-Pi.md, step 33](https://github.com/greiginsydney/Intervalometerator/blob/master/docs/step1-setup-the-Pi.md#heres-where-all-the-software-modules-are-installed-this-might-take-a-while)

 - [FTP](#ftp--sftp)
 - [SFTP](#ftp--sftp)
 - [Dropbox](#dropbox)